emberjs/website/source/blog/2018-09-28-the-ember-times-issue-66.md

 ---
-title: The Ember Times - Issue No. XX
+title: The Ember Times - Issue No. 66
 author: Bill Heaton, Chris Ng, Ryan Mark, Amy Lam, Kenneth Larsen, Jessica Jordan
-tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/xxxx/xx/xx-the-ember-times-issue-XX.html"
+tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/09/28-the-ember-times-issue-66.html"
 responsive: true
 ---

 Emberistas سلام! 🐹

 Don't miss brand-new 🔥 **RFCs for collocated addon tests** and **Router** served **query params** this week!
-We also have news from **Ember CLI Deprecation Workflow** and a _Lost & Found_ 🕵🏾‍♀️ from the **Ember API Docs** for you, as well as a **Thank You note** for the most amazing **Issue Triaging** Experts! 🙂
+We also have news from **Ember CLI Deprecation Workflow** and a _Lost & Found_ 🕵🏾‍ from the **Ember API Docs** for you, as well as a **Thank You note** for the most amazing **Issue Triaging** Experts! 🙂

 ---